 At the discretion of the instructor, the jury performance will consist of:

 a.
-Two contrasting solos with accompaniment if an accompaniment part exists, and/or etude material to demonstrate the student's ability to project a musical experience.
+Two contrasting solos with accompaniment if an accompaniment part exists, and/or etude material to demonstrate the student's ability to project a musical experience at the current level as determined by MUSA course number.

 b.
-Performance of orchestral exerpts that have been studied during the term.
+Performance of orchestral excerpts that have been studied during the term.

 c.
-One of these selections must be performed from memory.
+Performance majors must perform one of these selections from memory.

 d.
 Performance of scales, arpeggios, sequences or tunes by ear.